Famous mentalists and how they became famous mentalism performers

 He started his career as a psychotherapist, running his own therapy practice in Birmingham.
 But it was in 2004 that became a full time psychological mind reader instead.

-Brook has not had his own TV show, but he was the on-set Executive Consultant for the 10 episode mind reading series Draiocht, which was broadcast on Channel TG4, an Irish television channel.
+Brook has not had his own TV show.
+But he was the on-set Executive Consultant for the 10 episode mind reading series Draiocht.
+This show was broadcast on Channel TG4, an Irish television channel.

 Famous mentalist #5 - Oz Pearlman

-Oz Pearlman got his break when he appeared on TV show America's Got Talent wowing the audiences and judges.
+Oz Pearlman got his break when he appeared on TV show America's Got Talent.
+On this show is when he first wowed the audiences and judges.

 He finished in third place on the American talent show and has since gone on to achieve huge success.